-The need for businesses to invest more in Artificial Intelligence (AI) to evolve their customer success strategy continues to grow in parallel to the customer expectations when interacting with apps and products.
+The need for businesses to invest more in Artificial Intelligence (AI) to evolve their customer success strategy continues to grow in parallel with customer expectations when interacting with apps and products.
 Imagine if that customer were a loyal user whose lifetime value (LTV) is now at risk because of a poor customer experience (CX).

 Whether your business is B2C or B2B, developing a solid CX roadmap will positively impact your customer loyalty and satisfaction levels.
 Think about it, when your business shows you that you care, the more your customers trust you and are more willing to continue purchasing from you.

 This article will cover:

 - What is Customer Experience (CX)?

 - What makes up for a good CX Roadmap?